bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Heads-Up

 Next week, you will cover in-browser Web APIs that can be accessed through JavaScript.
-You will also cover traversing the DOM and creating elements dynamically.
+You will also review how to traverse the DOM and create elements dynamically.

 ## Resources